surgery18/HouseReAIze/backend/request.md

 startY: The vertical position (y-coordinate).
 scale: The size scale of the character.
 For instance, 1 is full size, 0.5 is half size.
 rotation: The rotation angle of the character, in degrees.

+Example of an action that plays at the 1 second mark
+{
+"timestamp": 1,
+"character": "house",
+"action": {
+"action_type": "talk",
+"dialogue": "Hello World!",
+"duration": 2
+}
+}

 ## Output